mynamedoesntfi/amazon-orders-extension/FURTHER_DEVELOPMENTS.md

 # Further Developments

-This document tracks future improvements, bug fixes, and feature enhancements for the CART extension.
+This document tracks future improvements, bug fixes, and feature enhancements for the Amazon Orders Extension.

 ## Tickets